 6.1.1 Implementation and settings.
-We implement Androidbased prototype of FREE on the mobile devices.
+We implement Android-based prototype of FREE on the mobile devices.
 We use Bluetooth to offer the public wireless channel between mobile devices.
-We call the Android API, AudioRecord(\) and AudioTrack(\), to transmit and receive acoustic signal, and the sampling rate is 44.1k Hz.
+We call the Android API, AudioRecord() and AudioTrack(), to transmit and receive acoustic signal, and the sampling rate is 44.1k Hz.
 We set up Alice's device stands facing Bob's device.
 At the beginning, Alice, as an initiator, sends Bob a synchronization signal.
 After receiving Bob's acknowledgement (ACK), Alice starts to transmit acoustic signal with band from 18k to 22k Hz, in every 16 ms. After receiving Alice's acoustic signal, Bob starts to transmit his own acoustic signal with the same band, in every 16 ms. At the same time, they shake the mobile devices together to generate more randomness.
 Then, Alice and Bob start to compute the channel estimates and quantize them into secret bit stream.
-They exchange their index table to finish the quantization by Bluetooth.
+They exchange their index table tofi nish the quantization by Bluetooth.
 Next, they exchange the reconciliation information to generate the same secret bit stream and perform the privacy amplification to extract a common secret key.

 We conduct experiments in different scenarios, i.e., indoor, outdoor, mobile, and static, please refer to Table 1.
-Mobile means that users move around; static means that the users keep still when extracting secret key.
+Mobile means that users move around, the movement speed ranges from 0.5m/s to 1.5m/s; static means that the users keep still when extracting secret key.